Hall of Famer

 Joseph (Joe) Bondurant Ryan.
 CSHFM Collection.

-A native of Philadelphia, Pennsylvania, and a scion of a wealthy family, Joe had always had an interest in wilderness and, in his youth, spent considerable time exploring the rivers and forests of eastern Canada.
-He was first introduced to Mont Tremblant, then a wilderness area, in the 1930s by the late Lowell Thomas, the internationally acclaimed broadcaster.
+A native of Philadelphia, Pa., and the heir of a wealthy family, Joe had always been interested in the wilderness.
+In his youth, he spent considerable time exploring the rivers and forests of eastern Canada.
+He was first introduced to Mont Tremblant, then a remote wilderness, in the 1930s by broadcaster Lowell Thomas.

-In 1937, Joe Ryan, accompanied by Lowell Thomas, climbed Mont Tremblant on skis with skins to discover the outstanding views across the Laurentians from its summit.
-At the top, an exhausted Joe Ryan was reputed to have said, “This has to be the most beautiful sight in the world.
+In 1937, Joe, accompanied by Thomas, climbed Mont Tremblant on skis with skins and was struck by the panoramic views across the Laurentians from its summit.
+At the top, an exhausted Joe reportedly said: “This has to be the most beautiful sight in the world.
 There is only one thing wrong.
 It is too difficult getting up here.
 I believe I’ll fix that!”
-The “fix” he had in mind was the purchase of the mountain itself.
-Although he was able to buy about 700 acres of freehold-land, purchase of the mountain itself would prove to be a frustrating experience.
-The owner, the province of Quebec, was not particularly interested in selling.
+His “fix” was the purchase and development of the mountain itself.

 Note: The information gathered in this biography was compiled from a number of sources; it may not be inclusive of all accomplishments.
 Copyright © Canadian Ski Hall of Fame & Museum.
 For personal and/or educational use only.
 All rights reserved.